Table of Contents[Hide][Show]

 Here are some options:

 - Beeswax: Made by bees to hold honeycomb together, beeswax thickens oils and helps bind them to water naturally.
-It conditions skin too.
+It also conditions the skin, making it a popular choice in balms and creams.

 - Cetearyl alcohol: Derived from coconut or palm oil, cetearyl alcohol acts as an emollient and emulsifier, providing stability and a creamy texture to cosmetics.